tk1363704/SADAS/README.md

 # SADAS

-The code and dataset will be synchronized soon!
+The code and dataset is here.

+Run run_social_norm_with_prob.py to start the dialogue simulation.